Skip to main content

 Directory Structure

-When working with mekara scripts, your project will have the following structure:
+When working with mekara skills, your project will have the following structure:

 your-project/